alanyongy/aegis-multiagent-ai/README.md

 🤝 **Multi-Agent Collaboration Design**
 Proper sequencing and prediction of other agents’ actions is key to coordinated multi-agent behavior in dynamic, constrained environments.

 ---

-🧮 **Increased Computational Load Per Agent**
-Each agent is responsible for simulating the decisions of every other agent during its turn.
-This includes running heavier algorithms such as A* pathfinding multiple times — once per agent — per simulated turn.

-**However:** On modern hardware, and with reasonable limits on the number of agents and survivors (e.g. <100 total), the total computation comfortably fits within the 1-second decision timeout window defined by the assignment.

----